Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 **Grouping Activity Details:**

+- Apples to DisplayType.Edit and DisplayType.Detail only, there is no grouping for DisplayType.CharacterSheet

 #### **Grouping Activity 1: Within-Level Grouping (Pre-Transition)**
 - **Purpose**: Group entities of the same type within a single level
 - **Scope**: Single level of single FeatureProgression